-Our analysis of the sample found overpayments in 4.5% of the cases, so we estimate a total of 203 cases with overpayments totaling \$12,140,821.
-Of the cases sampled, 100% of the overpayments belong to deceased beneficiaries.
-We made the conservative assumption that recovery of overpayments from deceased beneficiaries is highly unlikely; therefore, we did not include an estimate of overpayments recovered from the deceased cases in the calculation of benefits.
-As a result, for FY 2020, we estimate there is no benefit to the agency from recovery of overpayments.
+Our analysis of the sample found overpayments in 4.57% of the cases, so we estimate a total of 170 cases with the average overpayment amount totaling \$4,086 and the total overpayment totaling \$694,624.
+If the match had not occurred, we assume this incorrect payment would have continued for at least six additional months.
+Of the cases sampled, 100% of the overpayments were to deceased beneficiaries.
+We made the conservative assumption that recovery of overpayments from deceased beneficiaries is highly unlikely; therefore, we did not include an estimate of past overpayments recovered from the deceased cases in the calculation of benefits.
+As a result, for FY 2023, no recovered improper payments are quantified.